 Beyond the HR aspect alone, IT offboarding is of strategic importance for the security of a company, especially in the case of employees with access to sensitive data or confidential information.

 While some thefts of data by former employees can be qualified as accidental (some people not being aware of doing something illegal and dangerous from a computer security point of view), other actions are clearly intentional .
 The news regularly echoes this.
 In 2018, a former Tesla employee was charged with sabotage and theft of confidential images.

-During the offboarding process, the service IT must also ensure that the employee returns all the terminals and data in his possession ( laptop and professional smartphones, but also possibly USB keys, external hard drives, etc.).
+During the offboarding process, the service IT must also ensure that the employee returns all the terminals and data in his possession (laptop and professional smartphones, but also USB keys, external hard drives, etc.).
 In order to avoid the departure of the employee with the material of the company, it is judicious to arrange an appointment.

 These two steps (deactivation of accounts and return of professional equipment) are intended to protect sensitive company information and prevent unauthorized access to its data.

 Access management is far too important to be dealt with only when an employee leaves.
-This moment can be an opportunity to review the accesses of other employees by applying the principle of least privilege.
+This moment can be an opportunity to review the access of other employees by applying the principle of least privilege.
 The goal?
-Ensure that users have limited access rights, linked to the missions incumbent upon them within the framework of their functions.
+Ensuring that users have limited access rights, linked to the missions incumbent upon them within the framework of their functions.

 In the case of a conflicted departure, there is always a risk that the disgruntled employee will try to harm his former company, whether that means stealing and then disclosing confidential and/or sensitive information or causing damage to company systems.
 Stolen data can be published on the Internet, disclosed to competing companies or simply sold.